 How is the ENGAA used?

-Different Cambridge colleges will place different weightings on different components so it’s important you find out as much information about how your marks will be used by emailing the college admissions office.
+Different Cambridge colleges will place different weightings on the different components that make up your application (grades, Admissions Test, Interview and Personal Statement), so it is important you find out as much information about how your marks will be used by emailing the college admissions office.

 In general, the university will Interview a high proportion of realistic applicants, so the ENGAA score isn’t vital for making the Interview shortlist.
 However, it can play a huge role in the final decision after your Interview.

 You should now have a better idea of what the ENGAA is, and begin preparing for the Admissions Test.

 The Cambridge application process is highly competitive, and the ENGAA is an effective way for the Admissions Tutors to gauge a realistic representation of you.

 It is best to think of the Admissions Test as another opportunity to show the Admissions Tutors how impressive your Maths and Physics skills are rather than as another hurdle.